-The best non-fiction books of 2019
+The best general non-fiction books

 What is it like to be queer in the 21st century?
 With gay marriage legal in many countries across the west, and brands embracing pride celebrations, some might think it’s an easy life.
 Amelia Abrahams’s book delves into the experiences of those across the LGBTQ+ spectrum, beyond these positive but limited changes, and reveals the battles for progress queer communities continue to fight.

 Few novels have had the cultural influence that George Orwell's

 1984 has had.
 Its ideas have become a part of our language – from 'Big Brother' to 'Newspeak' – and it seems ever more relevant in the era of 'fake news' and 'alternative facts'.
 In this remarkable and original book, Dorian Lynsky investigates Orwell's influences as well as the phenomenom 1984 became when it was published and its continuing relevance today.
 Discover the most insightful George Orwell quotes.

 How far can you get with no expertise, technology that doesn’t work, and an extraordinary sales pitch?
 Disturbingly far.

 Bad Blood is the story of one of the biggest corporate fraud cases of the 21st century.
 Journalist John Carreyrou explores the rise and shocking fall of tech start-up Theranos, which was valued at $9 billion based on its innovative medical technology before it was all revealed to be a lie.
 Read everything you need to know about the Theranos scandal.